praskoson/distribution-tools/tools/address-fetcher/README.md

 ## Outputs
 The folder will contain a raw JSON file that was used to get the token account info from the Solana RPC API, a list of addresses seperated by new lines and a list of addresses and their corresponding balances for the given token, seperated by a comma.

-The type of addresses that will be written to output files is selected with the option `--address-type`.
+The type of addresses that will be written to output files is selected with the option `-t` or `--address-type`.
 Possible choices are `token` and `owner`.

 ## Usage

 The available arguments are:
 ```
   -m MINT, --mint MINT  Mint address of the SPL token
-  --address-type {owner,token}  Select the address type used in the file (owner | token).
+  -t {owner, token}, --address-type {owner,token}  Select the address type used in the output file (owner | token).
   -u URL, --url URL  URL of the Solana RPC endpoint.
   -e EXCLUDED, --excluded EXCLUDED  Path to the file that contains all addresses that will be removed from the final list.
 Each address should be in a seperate line, and the file must be UTF-8 encoded.
   ```